Web and Social Network Analytics

 Social Media

-• E.g., Twitter, LinkedIn, Facebook, Instagram
+• Twitter/X, LinkedIn, Facebook, Instagram, TikTok

-• Creation of vast amount of content
+• Creation of vast amounts of user-generated content

-• Content is also linked
+• Content is interconnected through:

-• Interpersonal/entity relations from graph
+• Interpersonal/entity relations form a graph

-• Network of interactions
+• Network of interactions between users

 • Data linked to people